The Best Guidebooks to Learning a Culture Through Its Cuisine

 More Travelers' Tales

 Chef Anthony Bourdain is a veteran of over 30 years in professional kitchens (editors note: now an engaging host of No Reservations on the Travel Channel).
 He is also a traveler.
-In A Cook's Tour: In Search of the Perfect Meal Bourdain weaves his way around the world sampling local delicacies in Japan, Vietnam, Portugal, Russia, Mexico, and other locations.
-He recognizes the importance food has on drawing people together into communities.
+In A Cook's Tour: In Search of the Perfect Meal, Bourdain weaves his way around the world sampling local delicacies in Japan, Vietnam, Portugal, Russia, Mexico, among many other locations.
+He recognizes the importance food has on drawing people together into communities and preaches immersion travel and respect for local cultures in his own unique style.

 Susan Hermann Loomis charms the reader with her love of France and French cuisine and her eventual move to Normandy, where she renovates a house in a small town.
 She makes readers feel they are sharing meals with her, more so because she provides such mouth-watering recipes, in her book On Rue Tatin: Living and Cooking in a French Town .

 Serious chefs, looking for more than a cooking vacation, should consult The Guide to Cooking Schools.
-The current edition contains descriptions of over 1,000 culinary schools and apprenticeships plus food and wine organizations worldwide.
+The edition contains descriptions of over 1,000 culinary schools and apprenticeships plus food and wine organizations worldwide.
+But the most updated information can be found online on the cookingcareer.shawguides.com.

 Mastering the Menu